 About Antequera in Spain.
 It is is a town and municipality in the province of Málaga, part of the Spanish autonomous community of Andalucia.
 A charming town, it is definitely not just another sleepy, sun-soaked ‘pueblo’ of Southern Spain.

-Antequera is hugely rich in history, culture and heritage, and inhabited since the Bronze Age, there are some amazing monuments to be found everywhere: tombs which date back to 2,500 BC, the national park of El Torcal with its unique limestone formations, Roman baths, Baroque churches and Renaissance palaces and a 13th Century Moorish castle, remain to pay tribute to the strategic importance of Antequera in days gone by.
+Antequera is hugely rich in history, culture and heritage, and inhabited since the Bronze Age; there are some amazing monuments to be found everywhere: tombs which date back to 2,500 BC, the national park of El Torcal with its unique limestone formations, Roman baths, Baroque churches and Renaissance palaces and a 13th Century Moorish castle, remains to pay tribute to the strategic importance of Antequera in days gone by.

-Located in the province of Malaga and on the motorway junction of the A92 and A45 the main cities of Andalucia, Sevilla, Granada, Cordoba and Malaga are not far away.
-The airports of Malaga and Granada are within 50 minutes of the town and with the addition of a new high speed train link in Santa Ana the capital of Madrid is now within easy reach.
+Located in the province of Malaga and on the A92 and A45, the main cities of Andalucia, Sevilla, Granada, Cordoba and Malaga are not far away.
+The airports of Malaga and Granada are within 50 minutes of the town, and with the addition of a new high-speed train link in Santa Ana, the capital of Madrid is now within easy reach.

 View of the town of Antequera across to the Pena de Los Enamorados and the gateway to Antequera by night.

 Antequeraspain.com is designed to give you a better appreciation of what Antequera has to offer and provide you with useful information about the area around it.
-Published by people who live in and around the town you will find real information about the surrounding towns, local tourist attractions, information on property and businesses in the area and much more.
+Published by people who live in and around the town, you will find real information about the surrounding towns, local tourist attractions, information on property and businesses in the area and much more.